nfdi4plants/Swate/README.md

 ## Develop

 ### Contribute
+Starting at [Prerequisites](#prerequisites) we will explain the set up, but please read the following first.
 Before you contribute to the project remember to return all placeholders to your project:

 -   webpack.config.js